lukebrider-woolard-cgi/known-world-encyclopaedia/D&D/Player Characters/Active/Magnar.md

 ###### Current Fears
 - a
 ###### Key Childhood Event
-- Clan were all killed - was taken in by magi - did not know they were the ones who killed his clan
+- Clan were all killed - was taken in by [[Mages|magi]] - did not know they were the ones who killed his clan